Newmarket Hotel

 Newmarket Hotel is a heritage-listed former hotel in Hamilton Hill, Western Australia.

-Located at the corner of Rockingham Road and Cockburn Road, it was built in 1912, and operated as a hotel until the late 1990s.
+Located at the corner of Rockingham and Cockburn roads, it was built in 1912, and operated as a hotel until the late 1990s.

-It has sometimes been referred to as being in South Fremantle, and at other times, Hamilton Hill.

-The hotel was often chosen as a terminating point for cycling events.
-It was also named as a tram line extension point, and was a local focal point for the horse racing industry.
+The hotel has sometimes been referred to as being in South Fremantle, and at other time in Hamilton Hill.
+It was often chosen as a terminus for cycling events, was named as a tram line extension, and was a local focal point for the horse racing industry.
 The hotel was a filming location in the 1991 cult film Black Neon.

-Change in lease/management was regular during its operational years.
+Change in lease and management were regular during its operational years.
 After being vacant for 18 years, it was renovated and reopened in 2017 as Hamilton House, a dance studio for the Swan River Ballet school.